Read about some of the ways our students are getting involved in research and creating new knowledge.

 AuramerBio is a medical diagnostics company set to revolutionise the way medical professionals diagnose and monitor the health of their patients.

-The Spintronics group at Victoria is at the cutting edge of device fabrication, building electronics atom by atom that will be used throughout the world.
+The Spintronics group at our University is at the cutting edge of device fabrication, building electronics atom by atom that will be used throughout the world.

 Almost 50 years after the first seismometer was placed on the moon, Jesse Dimech is heading to NASA to take up a post-doctoral role to investigate moonquakes.